RobYed/nodejs-typescript-starter/README.md

 ## Visual Studio Code
 It is recommended to use a code editor or IDE with great NodeJS and TypeScript support.
 [Visual Studio Code](https://code.visualstudio.com) has one of the best integrations for both technologies and is open-source.
-Recommended Extensions for Visual Studio Code and this starter template are:
+Recommended Extensions for Visual Studio Code in combination with this starter template are:
 * [TSLint Extension](https://marketplace.visualstudio.com/items?itemName=eg2.tslint)
 * [Jasmine Code Snippets](https://marketplace.visualstudio.com/items?itemName=xabikos.JasmineSnippets)